Bilge is the monobyline World Wide Web blog which I’ve been trying not to create for nearly 10 years.

 I’ve already born witness to innovation bridging divisions between people throughout the greatest informational renaissance my species has ever seen.

-Originally, I wrote about our relationship with cars (“Hyundai is the New Honda,” Speedmonkey) and now technology (“The Last iPhone,” Extratone) from a perspective that feels tedious or abstract to some, but is generally entertaining, through-and-through.
+Originally, I wrote about our relationship with cars (2019 Volkswagen Atlas Review) and now technology (Bandcamp: Streaming's Secret Savior) from a perspective that feels tedious or abstract to some, but is generally entertaining, through-and-through.
 I’m proud of the work I’ve done so far, which has been wild, absurd, reflective, and hilarious — occasionally all in the same work as I develop my voice.

 After publishing a collection of poetry from my adolescence and early adulthood in the Spring of 2016, I launched an online magazine called Extratone in the interest of pursuing and defining new culture and ideas.
-The project and I have been indistinguishable in the two years since, and I’m extremely proud of what I’ve done with it, but I’ve recently refocused my effort back onto my own voice so that we may both benefit in the future.
-If you’d like to know more about Extratone, have a go at my Editor’s Letters and visit our Patreon.
+The project and I have been indistinguishable in the four years since, and I’m extremely proud of what I’ve done with it, but I’ve recently refocused my effort back onto my own voice so that we may both benefit in the future.